Cardinal-Cryptography/polkadot-staking-dashboard/README.md

 ```

 ## Environment Variables
-Optionally apply the following envrionment variables in an environment file such as `.env` or with `yarn build` to customise the build of staking dashboard:
+Optionally apply the following envrionment variables in an environment file such as `.env` or with `yarn build` to customise the build of dashboard:

 ```
 # disable all mentioning of fiat values and token prices